jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

         'stats'   => true
     ]);

-    // Perform an operation.
+    // Perform an operation
     $result = $s3->listBuckets();
-    // Inspect the stats.
+    // Inspect the stats
     $stats = $result['@metadata']['transferStats'];

-Alternatively, you can provide an associative array with the following keys:
+Alternatively, you can provide an associative array with the following keys.

 retries (bool)
     Set to ``true`` to enable reporting on retries attempted.
-Retry statistics are collected by default and returned
+Retry statistics are collected by default and returned.

 http (bool)
-    Set to ``true`` to enable collecting statistics from lower level HTTP adapters (e.g., values returned in GuzzleHttp\TransferStats).
+    Set to ``true`` to enable collecting statistics from lower-level HTTP adapters (e.g., values returned in GuzzleHttp\TransferStats).
 HTTP handlers must support an __on_transfer_stats option for this to have an effect.
 HTTP stats are returned as an indexed array of associative arrays; each